Asymptotic relatively more efficient test with auxiliary information: the case of the $Z$-test and the chi-square test: Statistical examples

-\textbf{Literature.} Many definitions of the auxiliary information could be found among the literature concerning this subject.
+Many definitions of the auxiliary information could be found among the literature concerning this subject.
 Some authors gave their own definition of the auxiliary information and they established some results in order to prove the efficiency of the use of auxiliary information.
 Nevertheless, most part of these definitions does not include some natural examples of what auxiliary information can be.
-For example, Dmitriev and Tarasenko~\cite{DmiTara78} defined the auxiliary information as the knowledge of probabilities $ P(g_1),\dots,P(g_m) $ for some measure functions $ g_1,\dots,g_m $ or whe an approximation of these probabilities is known.
+For example, Dmitriev and Tarasenko~\cite{Dmitriev1992} defined the auxiliary information as the knowledge of probabilities $ P(g_1),\dots,P(g_m) $ for some measurable functions $ g_1,\dots,g_m $ or the knowledge of an approximation of these probabilities.
 They determined the projection of the empirical measure which minimize the Kullback-Leibler divergence over the set of the probability measures satisfying the information.
-For another example, in~\cite{Zhang95,Zhang97a,Zhang97b}, Zang defined the auxiliary information as a known function which the expectation cancels, that is a measurable real-valued function $ g $ such that $ \mathbb{E}[g(X)]=0 $ and he established some results when an information of this kind is known.
-However, these definitions do not scope the concept of auxiliary information.
-For instance, if the auxiliary information is given by the knowledge of the variance of $ X $, this definition does not support this one since $ \mathbb{E}[X] = P(X^2)-P(X)^2 $ could not be written as the expectation of a function.
+For another example, in~\cite{Zhang1995,Zhang1997,Zhang1997a}, Zhang defined the auxiliary information as a known function which the expectation cancels, that is a measurable real-valued function $ g $ such that $ \mathbb{E}[g(X)]=0 $ and he established some results when an information of this kind is known.
+However, these definitions do not scope the concept of general auxiliary information presented in the next paragraph.
+For instance, the knowledge of the variance of $ X $ can be not supported.
+As a matter of fact, $ \mathrm{Var}(X) = \mathbb{E}[h(X)] $ with $ h(X)=(X-\mathbb{E}[X])^2 $ implies that $ \mathbb{E}[g(X)] = 0 $ for $ g(X)=h(X)-\mathrm{Var}(X) $ and $ g $ can be not computable if $ \mathbb{E}[X] $ is unknown.